anilss147/anilss147/README.md

 ## About Me

-I am a passionate developer with a focus on AI, deep learning, image processing, automation, and quality assurance.
-My goal is to develop innovative solutions that bridge the gap between cutting-edge research and practical applications.
+I am a passionate developer with expertise in AI, deep learning, image processing, automation, and quality assurance.
+I strive to develop innovative solutions that bridge the gap between cutting-edge research and practical applications.

 - 🔭 I’m currently working on: Enhancing OCR capabilities in real-time applications.
 - 🌱 I’m currently learning: Advanced natural language processing techniques.